danchimento/blinkylights/README.md

 - Light 5: OnDemand.MoneyGram
 - Light 6: OnDemand.Transfast

 This mapping can be changed by modifying the mapping values in the `blinkconfig.json` file.
+Values come from the /health endpoint response.
+Hit the endpoint yourself with postman to see what's available, or ask a developer for help.

 ```